Payments trends for 2023 in Latin America and Africa

 Juliana Etcheverry, director of Strategic Payments Partnerships at EBANX, in a statement to Beyond Borders 2022/2023

-The Hottest Payment Methods in Latin America and Africa
+The Hottest Payment Methods in Rising Economies for 2023

 Fast, safe, trustworthy, and instant transactions.
 More than 60 jurisdictions across all continents have launched instant payment systems, as stated by a recent report from BIS.
-The growing momentum for account-based transfers in LatAm, for example, is being pushed by two major players: Pix in Brazil and PSE in Colombia, which represent 90% of the volume in the region.
+For example, the growing momentum for account-based transfers in LatAm is being pushed by two major players: Pix in Brazil and PSE in Colombia, which represent 90% of the volume in the region.

-Other smaller solutions are also gaining traction, such as SPEI in Mexico, Sinpe Móvil in Costa Rica, Simple in Bolivia, Pagos al Instante in Dominican Republic, and SafetyPay (a regional payment solution that enables account-based transfers for e-commerce purchases, with a stronger presence in the travel vertical).
+Other smaller solutions are also gaining traction, such as SPEI in Mexico, Sinpe Móvil in Costa Rica, Simple in Bolivia, Pagos al Instante in Dominican Republic, and SafetyPay (a regional payment solution that enables account-based transfers for e-commerce purchases, with more substantial presence in the travel vertical).

-Digital wallets, also known as e-wallets, are definitely a powerful APM in rising economies such as LatAm and Africa.
-They allow customers to pay for purchases with their chosen wallet by scanning a QR Code or simply confirming the transaction after logging into their accounts.
+Digital wallets, or e-wallets, are a powerful APM in rising economies such as LatAm and Africa.
+They allow customers to pay for purchases with their chosen wallet by scanning a QR Code or confirming the transaction after logging into their accounts.
 This payment method reduces fraudulent chargebacks by requiring customers to access their apps and accounts.

 Several e-wallets and mobile money options are available in both LatAm and Africa.
 Yet, some successful examples include Mercado Pago in seven Latin American countries, Nequi in Colombia, PicPay and AME in Brazil, Mukuru in 20 African countries, M-Pesa in Kenya, SANEF in Nigeria, and Fawry in Egypt.